jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

     }
 ```

-*Note: a walkthrough of this method is included in the Step-by-Step instructions below.*
+*Note: A walkthrough of this method is included in the Step-by-Step instructions below.*

 Hints
 -----
 * The "ViewData" and error handling blocks can be re-used from the "WithAwait" method.

-* The "foreach" loop of the "WithAwait" method can be re-used for the task/continuation code (with a changed loop body).
+* The "foreach" loop of the "WithAwait" method can be re-used for the task/continuation code (with changes to the loop body).

 * The body of the "foreach" loop of the "WithAwait" method can be used for the Parallel.ForEachAsync code.